Quantum fluctuation induced time of flight correlations of an interacting trapped Bose gas: Methods

+Standard mean field theory can, however, be applied only in the regime where where the system size is smaller than the phase correlation length.
+For typical weakly interacting trapped systems, the latter condition is satisfied only for temperatures $T/T_c\lesssim 0.2$~ \cite{ZwergerReview,PetrovBKT}.
+At slightly larger temperatures, but still below the critical temperature of the Kosterlitz-Thouless phase transition, a so-called quasi-condensate regime appears with large phase fluctuations.
+Here usual Bogoliubov mean field approach fails, however, the gradient of the phase still remains small and allows a perturbative, generalized Bogoliubov treatment \cite{Mora,PetrovBKT}.
+At $T\approx 0$, however, condition \eqref{eq:perturbative} is not necessary, and Eq.~\eqref{cond} is satisfied even for slightly larger interaction values, $\tilde{g}\sim1$.

+Below we will concentrate on the regime of true condensate, and will perform calculations at $T=0$ temperature.
 To account for correlations between the condensate and non-condensed particles, we shall use a particle number conserving Bogoliubov approach described in Ref. \cite{Castin}.
 For that purpose, we decompose the field operator $\hat{\psi}(\mathbf{x})$ according to Eq. \eqref{field}, and separate the single mode part $\sim \varphi_0(\mathbf{x})$.
 The remaining part of the field operator, $\delta\hat{\psi}(\mathbf{x})$, describes interaction induced quantum fluctuations of the condensate (see Fig. \ref{fig:sketch}), and can be chosen to be orthogonal to the wave function $\varphi_0(\mathbf{x})$,